osm-search/Nominatim/docs/admin/Migration.md

 to newer versions of Nominatim.

 SQL statements should be executed from the postgres commandline.
-Execute `psql nominiatim` to enter command line mode.
+Execute `psql nominatim` to enter command line mode.

 ## 3.1.0 -> 3.2.0